ashleysmithgpu/rust_vulkan_api_generator/README.md

 # vkrust

-This library exposes an unsafe Vulkan interface that mirrors the C interface in rust.
+This project generates an unsafe Vulkan interface that mirrors the C interface in rust from a vk.xml.
 It will also expose a safe interface that wraps the unsafe operations as much as possible and handles lifetimes of Vulkan objects.

 ## Note